Harshitavkb26/katacoda/kubernetes/step3.md

    when you clone repository  on local machine  wait for some time (40-50 minutes expected).

-but if hardware recommandation are not fullfilled then you can use `--depth` flag it will generate a shallow repository which doesn't require any specific system configuration. you can use the following command to create a shallow clone.
+but if hardware recommendation are not fullfilled then you can use `--depth` flag it will generate a shallow repository which doesn't require any specific system configuration. you can use the following command to create a shallow clone.

 `git clone https://github.com/kubernetes/kubernetes --depth 1`